psuong/github-portfolio/content/readme.md

 ### For a list of games I have worked on via initialPrefabs, see the link [here](post/initialprefabs)

 ## Thousand Ant
-At [Thousand Ant](http://thousandant.com), I am a contract software engineer and technical writer where I help clients create demos and write technical scripts for their products and services.
+At [Thousand Ant](http://thousandant.com), I was a contract software engineer and technical writer where I help clients create demos and write technical scripts for their products and services.

 Some clients I have worked with include: